pkrll/Network/README.md

 The Network framework is comprised of so called operators.
 Each operator has a specific responsibility in the processing of a network request.

+You send a request on one or more operators, by chaining them together.
+The last operator in the chain must be a terminal operator, that handles the actual request.

 Network has the following built-in operators:

 | Operator            | Function                                                     |